Manyolo1/mydantic/README.md

 3. Add tests (if applicable) and keep changes minimal and focused.
 4. Open a pull request and describe the change and rationale.

+This is just version 1.0, long way to go.
 ---
 > manyolo. :)